County ins & outs - signings, departures and rumours

 Outs: Mitchell Claydon (Kent), Will Smith (Hampshire), Callum Thorp (REL), Steve Harmison (RET), Dale Benkenstein (RET, has joined Hampshire as first-team coach)

 Other news: Jon Lewis has become first-team coach, with director of cricket Geoff Cook taking on a youth remit, while Mark Stoneman has become limited-overs captain.
-Graham Onions, Chris Rushworth and Paul Collingwood (who had hinted at retirement) have signed new contracts.
-The club have dropped their "Dynamos" limited-overs nickname.
-They will be known simply as Durham in 50-over cricket, while they will assume the name of "Durham Jets" in Twenty20 competition.
+The club have dropped their "Dynamos" limited-overs nickname and will be known simply as Durham in 50-over cricket, while they will assume the name of "Durham Jets" in the Twenty20 competition.

 Overseas player: Jesse Ryder (New Zealand)

-Ins: Monty Panesar (Sussex), Oliver Newby (Lancashire, loan from 2-24 May), Tanveer Sikander (Hertfordshire), Matt Salisbury (YTH), Thomas Moore (YTH)
+Ins: Monty Panesar (Sussex), Oliver Newby (Lancashire, loan from 2-24 May), Tanveer Sikander (Hertfordshire), Matt Salisbury (YTH), Thomas Moore (YTH), James Porter (YTH)

 Outs: Owais Shah (Hampshire), Maurice Chambers (Northants)